Document Accessibility Compliance using AI

 The cool part?
 These tools don't just find problems; they give you detailed reports with prioritized fixes and step-by-step instructions.
 It's like having an accessibility expert on call 24/7!

 Speaking of alt text, ai is even learning to write it for you!
 Using computer vision and contextual analysis, ai can generate descriptive and relevant alt text for images.
-It's not perfect, but it's getting better all the time.
+The models are trained to identify image types and generate appropriate descriptions automatically, which improves speed and consistency.

 So, what's next, you ask?
 We'll take a look at how all this ai magic is helping companies stay compliant with accessibility regulations, like Section 508 and wcag.